neoforged/Documentation/docs/resources/server/loottables/index.md

 - `minecraft:group`: A loot entry containing a list of other loot entries, which are run in order.
 Created in code by calling `EntryGroup#list`, or by calling `#append` on another `LootPoolSingletonContainer.Builder`, each with other loot entry builders.
 - `minecraft:sequence`: Like `minecraft:group`, but the loot entry stops running as soon as one sub-entry fails, discarding all entries after that.
 Created in code by calling `SequentialEntry#sequential`, or by calling `#then` on another `LootPoolSingletonContainer.Builder`, each with other loot entry builders.
 - `minecraft:alternatives`: Sort of an opposite to `minecraft:sequence`, but the loot entry stops running as soon as one sub-entry succeeds (instead of as soon as one fails), discarding all entries after that.
 Created in code by calling `AlternativesEntry#alternatives`, or by calling `#otherwise` on another `LootPoolSingletonContainer.Builder`, each with other loot entry builders.

+Through the common `LootPoolEntryContainer` superclass, all of them have `conditions` property, which provides a list of [loot conditions][lootcondition] to apply to this loot entry.
+If one condition fails, the entry is treated as if it weren't present.

+For the singletons that extend `LootPoolSingletonContainer`, they additionally have:

+- `weight`: The weight value.
+Defaults to 1.
+This is used for cases where some items should be more common than others.
+For example, given two loot entries, one with weight 3 and one with weight 1, then there is a 75% chance for the first entry to be chosen, and a 25% chance for the second entry.
+- `quality`: The quality value.
+Defaults to 0.
+If this is non-zero, then this value is multiplied by the luck value (set in the [loot context][context]) and added to the weight when rolling the loot table.
+- `functions`: A list of [loot functions][lootfunction] to apply to the outputs of this loot entry.

 For modders, it is also possible to define [custom loot entry types][customentry].